Christmas Cookie Bars

 Best Way To Store Cookie Bars

-You can store these holiday cookie bars in an airtight container at room temperature.
+Store your Christmas cookie bars with M&Ms in an airtight container at room temperature.
 They will stay moist for a few days, and then begin to dry out a bit.

 If you don’t plan to eat them right away, then place in a freezer bag or container and freeze for 2-3 months.
 Thaw on the counter for a quick thaw when you get a craving for something sweet.